First five-year plan (Soviet Union): Prisoner labor

-Successes of the first five-year plan
+Successes

 Although many of the goals set by the plan were not fully met, there were several economic sectors that still saw large increases in their output.
 Areas like capital goods increased 158%, consumer goods increased by 87%, and total industrial output increased by 118%.
 In addition, despite the difficulties that agriculture underwent throughout the plan, the Soviets recruited more than 70,000 volunteers from the cities to help collectivize and work on farms in the rural areas.

 The largest success of the first five-year plan, however, was the Soviet Union beginning its journey to become an economic and industrial superpower.
 Stalin declared the plan a success at the beginning of 1933, noting the creation of several heavy industries where none had existed, and that the plan was fulfilled in four years and three months instead of five years.
 The plan was also lauded by some members of the Western media, and although much of his reporting was later disputed, New York Times reporter Walter Duranty received the 1932 Pulitzer Prize for Correspondence for his coverage of the first five-year plan.
 Duranty's coverage of the five-year plan's many successes led directly to Franklin Roosevelt officially recognizing the Soviet Union in 1933.

 The first five-year plan also began to prepare the Soviet Union to win in the Second World War.
 Without the initial five-year plan, and the ones that followed, the Soviet Union would not have been prepared for the German invasion in 1941.
 Due to the rapid industrialization of the plan, as well as the strategic construction of arms manufacturers in areas less vulnerable to future warfare, the Soviet Union was partially able to build the weapons it needed to defeat the Germans in 1945.